Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-To remmber when is teh appropriate time to use the handlers (remmebr the question pointed above)
+when to use the handlers (remmebr the question pointed above) and the scenarios

 </br>
 </br>